mfl28/BoundingBoxEditor/README.md

 * Create rectangular and polygonal ("vertices-clicking" and "freehand-drawing" modes) bounding box annotations for objects in images
 * Export and import  rectangular and polygonal bounding box annotations to and from JSON and XML files (using [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format)
 * Export and import rectangular bounding box annotations using the [YOLO](https://pjreddie.com/darknet/yolo/) format
-* Connect your own [Torch Serve](https://pytorch.org/serve/) or [LitServe](https://github.com/Lightning-AI/LitServe) prediction endpoint and use bounding box predictions as annotation hints
+* Connect your own [Torch Serve](https://pytorch.org/serve/) or [LitServe](https://github.com/Lightning-AI/LitServe) prediction endpoint and use bounding box predictions as annotation hints (see [Predictions](https://github.com/mfl28/BoundingBoxEditor/wiki/Predictions) in the Wiki for the setup, including an example LitServe server)
 * Format validation and error reporting when importing annotations
 * Nest bounding box labels (which is then reflected in the output XML-file if using Pascal VOC format)
 * Easily and swiftly navigate and search the loaded image files via a side-panel with thumbnails